 Millennials believe in the value of political engagement and are convinced that government can be a powerful force for good.

 According to the Deloitte Millennial Survey, Millennials consider the government to have the greatest potential to address society’s biggest issues.
-Almost half feel governments are having a negative impact on areas identified as among the top challenges: unemployment (47%), resource scarcity (43%), and income inequality (56%).
+Almost half feel the government is having a negative impact on areas identified as among the top challenges: unemployment (47%), resource scarcity (43%), and income inequality (56%).

 Also, the majority of Millennials say that the rising inequality gap is a serious problem in this country.
 A 2014 National Election Survey found that 84% of 18-to-26-year-olds felt that the gap between rich and poor had grown in the last 20 years and 94% said that this was a bad thing, a higher percentage than all other generations.